ricsanfre/pi-cluster/docs/_docs/external.md

     sudo journalctl -f --unit node_exporter
     ```

 Node Exporter installation and configuration can be automated with Ansible.
-For example using Ansible role: [**geerlingguy.ansible-role-node_exporter**](https://github.com/geerlingguy/ansible-role-node_exporter).
+Ansible role [**prometheus.node_exporter**](https://github.com/prometheus-community/ansible/tree/main/roles/node_exporter), which is part of Ansible Collection for Prometheus maintained by Prometehus Community, can be used to automate its deployment and configuration.

 #### Integration with Kube-Prom-Stack